 Within a single schema baseline version, you can examine individual object attributes, generate DDL for individual objects, and generate DDL for all the objects in the baseline version.
 You cannot modify object definitions captured in baseline versions, since they are intended to represent the state of objects at a particular point in time.

 Viewing a baseline object displays the object's attributes graphically.

 Selecting a baseline object and specifying "Generate DDL" displays the DDL used to create the object.
-Figure 47-3 shows the DDL generated for a baseline object.

 Selecting a baseline version and specifying "Generate DDL" generates the DDL for all objects in the baseline version.
 While an effort is made to create objects in the correct order (for example, creating tables before indexes), the resulting DDL cannot necessarily be executed on a database to create the objects in the baseline version.
 For example, if you capture all the schema objects contained in schema APPL1, then try to execute the baseline version DDL on a database that does not contain User APPL1, the generated DDL will fail to execute.

 Baseline versions are also used with other Database Lifecycle Management Pack applications, such as Compare and Synchronize.
 You can compare a baseline version to a database (or to another baseline version).
 You can also use a baseline version as the source of object definitions in Synchronize, allowing you to re-create the definitions in another database.

 When a baseline contains more than one version, you can examine the differences between the versions.

 To see what has changed between a version and the version that precedes it, select the version and specify "View Changes Since Previous Version."
 The display shows which objects have changed since the previous version, which have been added or removed, and which are unchanged.
 Selecting an object that has changed displays the differences between the object in the two versions.